Sydney Harbour Federation Trust

-The Sydney Harbour Federation Trust ("Harbour Trust") is an Australian Government agency established in 2001 to preserve and rehabilitate a number of defence and other Commonwealth lands in and around Sydney Harbour.
+The Sydney Harbour Federation Trust or simply the Harbour Trust is an Australian Government agency established in 2001 to preserve and rehabilitate a number of defence and other Commonwealth lands in and around Sydney Harbour.
 The Trust has been focused on the remediation of protected islands and make the islands accessible to the public.

 Jurisdiction

 The lands managed by the Harbour Trust are: